Top festivals in Switzerland 2016

 July: Blue Balls Festival, Lucerne

 With more than 100,000 visitors over nine days, the Blue Balls Festival is known for presenting internationally acclaimed artists in an intimate atmosphere at the Lucerne Culture and Convention Centre, plus new talents on five outdoor stages around Lake Lucerne.
-The festival presents a total of 100 shows, with international blues, jazz, soul, funk, world music, rock and pop acts, as well as music photography exhibitions, a video lounge and street art action painting.
+The festival, which runs from 22 to 31 July 2016, presents a total of 100 shows, with international blues, jazz, soul, funk, world music, rock and pop acts, as well as music photography exhibitions, a video lounge and street art action painting.
 See www.blueballs.ch.

 July: Interlaken International Street Artists Festival